 Spread out the tasks across your working day or week, being mindful of the deadline you’ve set yourself for the achievement of the overall goal.
 Be sure to leave enough time for you to complete the necessary tasks in good time while also being flexible enough to change things around if necessary.

 And don’t try to achieve too much each day.
 I tend to give myself no more than three main things to achieve each day, then if I have time to achieve more, that’s a bonus.

-How I keep focused on my business goals
+How to keep focused on your photography business goals

 Finally, before I go, there are three further tips I’d like to share as well.
 These are three things I do in my own business that help me to get focused on my business goals.
 Perhaps they may also help you?